 Browser titles and title meta tags

 The browser title and title meta tags are configured by use of a macro.
-Macro values can have fixed and variable values.
+Macro values can have fixed and variable values (for information about localisation, scroll down to the paragraph about this subject).

 The above example will output a title value by taking data from the “headline” field.
 If this field is empty then it will take the data from the “byline” field.
 If the result is longer than 50 characters (the :50 parameter) it will be truncated at the last word and three dots are appended.
 If the result is not blank, the macro will append a forward slash as a separator and finally the literal text “Stock Image” is appended.